defending fruit … and other NONcomplex carbs

 - Certain fruits are better than others; this is generally person-specific.

-- Fructose has a protective role in the metabolism and also increases the metabolic rate – Research links here and here
+- Fructose has a protective role against stress hormones and also increases the metabolic rate – Research links here and here

 - Honey (when raw and unprocessed) is a mix of free fructose and free glucose, and is therefore beneficial and pro-metabolic.
 (Although caution if personally intolerant).

 - Note, when referring to fructose, this is not the same as High Fructose Corn Syrup (HFCS) which has very different, negative properties … a completely different beast.
-For one thing it contains 4-5 times as many calories as regular sucrose, containing up to 80% unidentified additional ingredients – Research link here
+For one thing it contains 4-5 times as many calories as regular sucrose, containing up to 80% unidentified additional ingredients.

 - Orange juice (fresh; not from a concentrate) contains and ideal ratio of glucose to fructose, a hefty amount of potassium and magnesium, and is of course rich in vitamin C. Orange juice is pro-thyroid (the high magnesium works with the thyroid to moderate stress) and like sucrose increases glucuronic acid.